Twitter bans MyPillow CEO Mike Lindell

-Indeed, Lindell’s continued allegations of widespread general election fraud, for which there is no evidence, recently led to the threat of a costly lawsuit and the resignation of a board member from his Minnesota-based bedding company.
-Several prominent retailers have dropped the MyPillow brand, though some cited low demand.
+Lindell’s continued allegations of widespread general-election fraud, for which there is no evidence, recently led to the threat of a costly lawsuit and the resignation of a board member from his Minnesota-based bedding company.
+Several prominent retailers have dropped the MyPillow brand, although some cited low demand.

 But Lindell has charged ahead, making him one of the most prominent Trump allies who has refused to back down from election fraud claims, even in the weeks since rioters stormed the U.S. Capitol seeking to stop Congress from certifying President Biden’s victory in the Nov.
 3 election.
-Five people died in the attack, including a police officer, and dozens of police officers were injured.
+The attack left four rioters and a police officer dead, and dozens of police officers were injured.

-In interviews with The Washington Post on Monday, Lindell doubled down on his claims, saying his focus now is bringing to light evidence of “all the new machine fraud” that he says has emerged in the past few weeks.
+In interviews Monday with The Post, Lindell doubled down on his claims, saying his focus now is bringing to light evidence of “all the new machine fraud” that he says has emerged in the past few weeks.
 His target has primarily been Dominion Voting Systems, a manufacturer of voting machines.

 “It’s mostly Dominion where we have all our evidence,” he said.
 “I hope they do sue me, because we have all the evidence.”

-Lawyers for Dominion have already taken legal action against other Trump allies, filing a $1.3 billion lawsuit on Monday against his lawyer, Rudolph W. Giuliani, who has played a key role in pushing election-rigging allegations.
+Lawyers for Dominion have already taken legal action against other Trump allies, filing a $1.3 billion lawsuit on Monday against his lawyer Rudolph W. Giuliani, who has played a key role in pushing election-rigging allegations.
 The company also filed a lawsuit against pro-Trump lawyer Sidney Powell and sent a letter to Lindell last month accusing him of participating in a “vast and concerted misinformation campaign to slander Dominion.”

 Asked about Lindell’s comments, Tom Clare, a lawyer representing Dominion, said in a statement that the firm is focused on the Powell and Giuliani lawsuits.